m4s-b3n/m4s-b3n/README.md

 ### Hi there 👋

-My name is Marius and I am a DevOps enthusiast.
-My journey started as a Software Developer, later I became Software Architect before my focus shifted towards DevOps.
+My name is Marius and I am a DevOps and Automation enthusiast with a strong agile mindset.

 🏢 I'm currently working at [Xebia](https://xebia.com/about-us/)